rapidwebltd/SimpleMailChimp/README.md

 ### Getting all the members of a list

-To get all the members of a list call the `getAllUsersInList` function and pass through the mailchimp list id and a comma separated list of the specific fields you want to return, if no params are set it retrieves the members email by default.
+To get all the members of a list call the `getAllUsersInList` function and pass through the MailChimp list id and a comma separated list of the specific fields you want to return.
+If no parameters are set it retrieves the member's email by default.

 ```php
 $simpleMailChimp->getAllUsersInList('LIST_ID_GOES_HERE');